nageshchauhan/thinkofspring.io/spring-core/1_introduction.md

 ## Introduction

 #### What is spring framework?<br>
 It is a collection of frameworks put into one.
-Spring framework is popular for dependency injection.
+Spring framework is famous for dependency injection.

 #### What is Inversion of Control (IoC)?<br>
-Inversion of Control is a principal in software engineering by which the control of object is transferred to container or framework.
+Inversion of Control is a principal in software engineering by which the control of the object is transferred to a container or framework.

 #### Advantages of IoC
 1. Decoupling the execution of a task from its implementation.